Pediatric Orthopaedic Surgery

-Orthopedic surgery is used to treat conditions of the musculoskeletal system, which includes the bones, muscles, tendons, ligaments and soft tissues of the body.
-Pediatric orthopedic surgery is a specialized form of this discipline, focusing specifically on treating child patients (those under the age of 18).
+Orthopaedic surgery is used to treat conditions of the musculoskeletal system, which includes the bones, muscles, tendons, ligaments and soft tissues of the body.
+Pediatric orthopaedic surgery is a specialized form of this discipline, focusing specifically on treating child patients (those under the age of 18).

 - Deformities of the limbs and spine, including clubfoot, scoliosis and differences in limb lengths

 - Broken bones

 Preparation for pediatric orthopaedic surgery can be critical to reducing stress levels for the patient, their parents or guardians and other loved ones.
 Because pediatric orthopaedic surgeons are specially trained for these procedures, they are highly skilled in giving realistic expectations and reassuring explanations to young patients.
 A parent or legal guardian must accompany a child to appointments for pediatric orthopaedic treatments, and they may likely have to assist with pre-operative instructions.

 Because pediatric orthopaedic surgery can be used to treat a variety of conditions, the exact procedure and recommendations may vary.
 If your child is undergoing pediatric orthopaedic surgery, side effects of the procedure performed may include:

 - Pain, soreness and swelling, particularly around the incision site (if applicable)

 - Restlessness or trouble sleeping

 Your pediatric orthopaedic surgeon will discuss any possible risks and side effects with you in great detail, and they are specialized in making their patients feel comfortable and at ease.